Catastrophic interference: Elastic weight consolidation

-Nested Learning

-Nested Learning (NL) (Behrouz et al., 2025) models networks and optimizers as nested optimization processes operating at different update frequencies.
-Catastrophic forgetting is framed as a misallocation between fast “working” and slower “persistent” memories: without structured consolidation, fast updates overwrite prior representations.
-Building on this, a Continuum Memory System (CMS) arranges memories across time scales and is combined in HOPE, a self-referential sequence module.
-Early language-model experiments suggest improved online adaptation with limited degradation after sequential tasks; the approach relates to generative replay, EWC, and test-time training.

 Catastrophic Remembering

-Catastrophic Remembering, also referred to as Overgeneralization and extreme Déjà vu', refers to the tendency of artificial neural networks to abruptly lose the ability to discriminate between old and new data.
-The essence of this problem is that when a large number of patterns are involved the network is no longer learning to reproduce a specific population of patterns, but is simply learning to "pass through" any input that it is given.
-The distinction between these two conditions is that in the first case the network will be able to distinguish between the learned population and any novel inputs ("recognize" the learned population) while in the latter case it will not.
+Catastrophic Remembering, also referred to as Overgeneralization and extreme Déjà vu, refers to the tendency of artificial neural networks to abruptly lose the ability to discriminate between old and new data when a large number of patterns are involved and the network is no longer learning to reproduce a specific population of patterns, but is simply learning to "pass through" any input that it is given.
 Catastrophic Remembering may often occur as an outcome of elimination of catastrophic interference by using a large representative training set or enough sequential memory sets (memory replay or data rehearsal), leading to a breakdown in discrimination between input patterns that have been learned and those that have not.
 The problem was initially investigated by Sharkey and Sharkey (1995), Robins (1993) and Ratcliff (1990), and French (1999).
-Kaushik et al. (2021) reintroduced the problem in the context of modern neural networks and proposed a solution.

-Progressive Neural Networks with Transformers

-An extension of Progressive Neural Networks (PNNs) was proposed by Sivakumar and Shalini et al. (2025), in which PNNs were integrated with a pre-trained Transformer (LLaMA 3.2) to build a self-learning agent for task-incremental learning.
-In this architecture, each new task is handled by adding a new Transformer-style PNN column, connected laterally to previous columns, preserving older knowledge while enabling adaptation to new domains such as conversational AI and code generation.
-Techniques like Meta-Learning, Low-Rank Adaptation (LoRA), and Elastic Weight Consolidation (EWC) were combined to enhance rapid adaptation and retention.
-Experiments showed that, after sequential task learning, the model retained prior performance with negligible degradation, highlighting the effectiveness of the approach in mitigating catastrophic forgetting.